redstonekasi/vendetta-extras/README.md

 # vendetta-extras
-Addition types for Vendetta, usually for native Discord modules.
+Additional types for Vendetta, usually for native Discord modules.